Scream (Michael Jackson and Janet Jackson song)

-"Scream" is the lead single from Michael Jackson's ninth studio album, HIStory: Past, Present and Future, Book I (1995).
-It is a duet with his younger sister Janet, and was released as a double A-side with "Childhood", a solo song by Michael.
+"Scream" is a song by American singers and siblings Michael and Janet Jackson.
+It was released as the lead single off Michael Jackson's ninth album HIStory: Past, Present and Future, Book I. It was released as a double A-side with "Childhood", a solo song by Michael.
 The single was released on May 29, 1995.

 "Scream" is an aggressive, retaliatory song directed at the tabloid media and their coverage of the child sexual abuse accusations made against Michael Jackson in 1993.
-It was written, composed and produced by Jimmy Jam, Terry Lewis, Michael Jackson, and Janet Jackson; Michael played many of the instruments.
+It was written, composed and produced by Jimmy Jam and Terry Lewis, Michael Jackson, and Janet Jackson; Michael played many of the instruments.
 It incorporates elements of pop, R&B, electrorock, dance-pop, and funk.
-Recording for Scream took place at the Hit Factory in New York City in October 1994 and at Flyte Tyme Studios in Edina, Minnesota in December 1994.
+Recording for "Scream" took place at the Hit Factory in New York City in October 1994 and at Flyte Tyme Studios in Edina, Minnesota in December 1994.
 The song was leaked to radio stations early, despite Epic Records' attempt to keep it off air until the release date.

 Generally well received amongst critics, it has been compared favorably to other songs by Michael Jackson.
 The corresponding music video remains one of his most critically acclaimed; it won three MTV Video Music Awards and the Grammy Award for Best Music Video.
 At a cost of $7 million, it was listed in the Guinness World Records as the most expensive music video ever made; however, director Mark Romanek has refuted the claim, saying that there were two other music videos from the same era which cost "millions more" than the video for "Scream".

-"Scream" would become the first single in the 37-year history of Billboard to debut at number five on the US Billboard Hot 100, where it peaked.
+"Scream" would become the first single in the 37-year history of Billboard to debut in the top five on the US Billboard Hot 100, peaking at number five.
 Elsewhere, it topped the charts in Italy, New Zealand, and Spain while reaching the top five in Australia, Belgium, France, the Netherlands, Norway, Switzerland, and the United Kingdom.
 Michael performed "Scream" on his 1996–1997 HIStory World Tour.
 Following his death in 2009, Janet performed the song at the 2009 MTV Video Music Awards and on her 2011 Number Ones, Up Close and Personal as a tribute to him, the 2015–2016 Unbreakable World Tour, and on several dates of her 2017–2018 State of the World Tour.
+It was also included on her 2023–2024 Together Again Tour, and subsequent Las Vegas residency.